LearnDynamics/DARTR_kernel/README_dartr.md

 ### About the code

 - start from [run_demo.m], change the settings there
 - The current code is only for vector estimator: viewing the kernel as a vector on the grid points.
-Code for estimator on basis functions available at request.
+Code for estimator on basis functions is available at request.

 ### General Applications: solving least squares |Ax-b|^2 with basis matrix B
-DARTR works for general nonparametric regression problem with any basis functions.
+DARTR works for general nonparametric regression problems with any basis functions.
 It solves the least squares with Tikhonov regularization
 $$|Ax-b|^2  + \lambda \|x\|_{B_{rkhs}}^2. $$

-- The reguarlization package is folder [regularization].
+- The reguarlization package is in folder [regularization].
 It requires the basis matrix $B =\langle \phi_i,\phi_j\rangle _{L^2(\rho)}$.
 - It selects the optimal hyper-parameter $\lambda$ by the L-curve method.
-- The core function is [Lcurve_sidaRKHS_lsq2.m]
+- The core function is [Lcurve\_sidaRKHS\_lsq2.m]